 Vancouver, BC, Canada

-Award: 2002 Medal, AIBC Awards for Excellence in Architecture
+Award: 2002 Medal, AIBC Lieutenant-Governor Awards in Architecture

 The concept of the scheme was to provide simple, elegant spaces that had the maximum natural light available and provided a “blank palette” for the tenants to customize, as they desire.
 The client wanted the tenants to be free to create spaces that would reflect their lifestyles.
 The other important concept was to engender a “community spirit”, which is why all the units are grouped around a south facing light filled inner courtyard that is private, but connected to the street.